YingcaiDong/Recurrent-Neural-Network-Based-Path-Planning-Algorithm-Accelerator-using-FPGA/README.md

 # Shunting-Model-Based-Path-Planning-Algorithm-Accelerator-Using-FPGA
 There are three folders in this project.
 They are:
- |-HLS
+ 1. HLS
- |-System Design Source File
+ 2. System Design Source File
- |-Software Driver
+ 3. Software Driver
 # HLS
 This folder contains three files; these files are used for functional check and generate IP-Core using Vivado High-Level Syntheses software.
 # System Design Source File